 It is worth noting that a person’s height can vary up to an inch (2.5 cm) throughout the day so maybe everyone that recorded Napoleon’s height was right.

 Yes, they did.

-Only one of them described him as of ‘average’ height.
+Of all of Napoleon’s friends and acquaintances who wrote about his height, only one of them described it as ‘average.’
 All the rest say he was ‘short.’

 See for yourself.
 Here are their quotes:

 The only person who writes Napoleon is of ‘average’ height is Meneval, his long-time secretary:

 “He was of average height (5 ft 2 in) [in French feet].”

 Another one of Napoleon’s secretaries, Agathon Jean Francois Fain, wrote:

 “He was 5 ft 2 in tall [in French feet]; he was short but well-proportioned…”

 Corvisart, the French doctor who attended Napoleon for 10 years, wrote: